Crazy Woman Driver takes a Sunday drive

 I've gotta thank my friend and fellow racing enthusiast JL, editor of the mags, for giving me the chance to pontificate on all types of racing.

-the name I selected for the column: Crazy Woman Driver.
+And I've got to especially thank him for championing the name I selected for the column: Crazy Woman Driver.

 I've gotta chuckle, though, at a couple of things.
 First, I didn't realize that the photo I sent the magazine would make my 'do look so much like a mullet when it was converted to the column's logo.